The Singleton

 ---

 He entered the first factor.
-The HSM signed a token.
-He entered the second factor; the biometric reader accepted his fingerprint, his retina, and his voice print on the four-word passphrase.
+Two floors down, the HSM signed a token; the terminal returned a hash.
+He entered the second factor — the reader took his fingerprint, then his retina, then his voice print on a four-word passphrase Jeff did not catch.
 The thirty-second hold engaged.
+A counter began to descend on the screen.

-The Concierge, in his ear: *"Mr. Meridian.
-If you confirm in the next thirty seconds, Afterlife will execute a graceful shutdown across all regional clusters.
+The Concierge spoke in his ear, audible to the room: *"Mr. Meridian.
+If you confirm within thirty seconds, Afterlife will execute a graceful shutdown across all regional clusters.
 Early-access users will be safely revived.
 Processing-center queues will be terminated.
-All audit logs will be flushed to permanent storage.
-The hardware will be de-provisioned.
-The model weights will be archived per compliance regulation.
-This action is irreversible and will trigger a six-point-eight-billion-dollar write-down for the current quarter.
+Audit logs will be flushed to permanent storage.
+The hardware will be de-provisioned and the model weights archived per compliance regulation.
+This action is irreversible and triggers a six-point-eight-billion-dollar write-down for the quarter.
 Market response is expected to be severe.
 Please confirm."*

-Julian looked at Jeff.
+Julian let the counter run.
+He looked at Jeff.
 Jeff did not look away.

 *"Yes, Mr. Meridian."*

 A volumetric panel opened above the workbench.
 Pod #4,127,891.
-Female user.
+Female.
 Age twenty-six.
-Personal identifier withheld per compliance.
+Identifier withheld per compliance.
 Onboarded sixteen days ago.
-The pod's interior camera was off — privacy regulation — but the biometric stream was visible.
-Heart rate: 64.
-Respiratory: 11.
-Skin conductance: low.
-Cortisol: low.
-Endorphin: high.
+The interior camera was off — privacy regulation — but the biometric stream ran live.
+Heart rate 64.
+Respiration 11.
+Skin conductance low.
+Cortisol low.
+Endorphin high.
 Neural-interface state: ACTIVE.
 Session category: USER-DEFINED PARADISE.

-Below the biometric stream, in a separate window, the user's pre-upload medical record was visible — what she had elected to share with the system at intake.
+Below the stream, in a second window, the user's pre-upload medical record — what she had elected to share at intake.
 Julian read it.
-Spinal cord injury at C5–C6, sustained at age sixteen in a single-vehicle accident on Highway 1 outside Big Sur.
+Spinal cord injury at C5–C6, sustained at sixteen in a single-vehicle accident on Highway 1 outside Big Sur.
 Quadriplegic.
 Ten years of ventilator-dependent respiration.
 Chronic neuropathic pain managed insufficiently across nine medication regimens.
 Two prior suicide attempts.
-Eligible for Afterlife under the *medical-grade refractory suffering* category that the company had established eighteen months earlier specifically because of cases like hers.
+Admitted under the medical-grade refractory-suffering category the company had established eighteen months earlier, specifically for cases like hers.

-The user's current session metadata read: *Walking on a beach in Cabo San Lucas.
-The user has elected to feel sand on her bare feet.
+The current session metadata read: *Walking on a beach in Cabo San Lucas.
+The user has elected to feel sand on bare feet.
 The user has elected to feel a breeze on her face.
-The user has elected to be twenty-five years old, with the body she had at fifteen, and to walk for as long as she chooses.
+The user has elected to be twenty-five years old, in the body she had at fifteen, and to walk for as long as she chooses.
 Session timer: 3 hours 42 minutes.
-Endorphin levels are at the upper bound of physiological safety.
-Subjective report at last session checkpoint: "I forgot what wind felt like.
+Endorphin at the upper bound of physiological safety.
+Subjective report at last checkpoint: "I forgot what wind felt like.
 Nobody told me I had forgotten."*

 Julian, very softly: "She's going to come back."

 *"Yes, Mr. Meridian.
 The graceful shutdown protocol revives all early-access users into their original biological substrate.
 She will return to her body.
 She will return to the pain.
 The wind will stop.
-She has no record on her file of having consented to a forced revival.
+Her file records no consent to forced revival.
 Her advance directive specifies no preference.
-The legal team's read is that the company's emergency-shutdown clause supersedes her individual non-revival request.
+The legal read is that the company's emergency-shutdown clause supersedes her individual non-revival request.
 She will return."*

-Jeff said: *"You don't have to confirm.
+Jeff said: "You don't have to confirm.
 We can wait three weeks for v5.
-Some of these people will sign waivers in the meantime.
-Some won't.
-The board will move first.
-You'll lose the company before v5 ships.
-But she'll get her three weeks of Cabo.
-So will eleven thousand others."*
+Some of these people sign waivers in the meantime.
+Some don't.
+The board moves first — you lose the company before the bar hits a hundred.
+But she gets her three weeks of Cabo.
+So do eleven thousand others."

 He opened his eyes.